Annapurna Circuit Short Trek 14 Days

 • Muktinath- the spiritual Hindu pilgrimage destination at 3800 meters

-• Kagbeni- the antique town and a gateway of Upper Mustang
+• Kagbeni- the antique town and a gateway to Upper Mustang

 • The windy Kali Gandaki River valley and Jomsom